nathanriggs/AppleIIAsm-Collection/README.md

 __17-DEC-2019__

+- Currently working on version 0.6.0, which includes:
+  - an updated architecture
+  - deliberate use of markdown for documentation
+   - with the eventual goal of translating it to Madoko, a markdown variant that allows for more visual control on a printend page
   - Still transforming entire disk system to adhere to a singular software architecture.
   - Added Alias macros for 8080 and z80 instruction sets.
-- Revamped documentation for Disk 1 in markdown.
   - Major changes to Disk 1, including merger of REQUIRED and COMMON libraries

 __27-SEP-2019__